 Classes are held quarterly to prepare engaged couples for the sacrament of Matrimony.
 Volunteers work with couples in a workshop environment to cover various topics and also assist with acquiring and scheduling guest speakers.
 Contacts are Scott and Kat Meinberg.

-Our MOMs ministry offers parish mothers an opportunity for mothers in our parish to get together for social, spiritual and service activities during the school year.
+Our MOMs ministry offers parish mothers an opportunity to get together for social, spiritual and service activities during the school year.
 Complimentary childcare is provided in the Adventure Ark church nursery for children six months to two years of age.
 The ministry meets every Friday during the school year from 9:30 am to noon.
 They also plan other daytime and evening activities for members.
-For more information, contact Stefanie Daniel or Amy Walsh.
+For more information, contact Amy McCarthy or Maureen McDermott.

 The parent teacher organization provides support to many activities at the school as well as hosts several fundraisers during the school year.
 All school parents are welcome to join and become active participants.
 Contact is Steve Lacy.

 This ministry supports, informs, educates and advocates for the dignity of life from conception to natural death and promotes a consistent ethic of life as demonstrated by Jesus Christ.
 For more information, contact Tom and Elsbeth Germanson.

 This ministry is for parents of special needs children, teens and adults offers support to its members.
 Meetings are held on the second Tuesday of every other month at 6:30 pm.
 Contact ministry leader Diana Wall for details.

 This women's ministry meets weekly during the school year on Tuesdays from 9:30 am - 11:30 am for Bible study, prayer, and worship.
 Contact ministry lead Jill Kent for more information.